Water Usage Guide

 - Distilled water

 - Distilled water is soft and will not harm a machine.
 However, because of the lack of mineral content, distilled water will most likely cause sensor issues and prevent your machine from functioning.
-If you only have access to Distilled water, add 3-5oz of taper water per gallon to add necessary minerals for the machine to function properly.
+If you only have access to Distilled water, add 3-5oz of tap water per gallon to add necessary minerals for the machine to function properly.

-- Reverse osmosis water WITHOUT a bypass or mineralizer
+- Reverse osmosis water without a bypass or mineralizer

 - R/O units without a bypass or mineralizer suffer the same fate as distilled water and will cause the same sensor issues and leave the machine non functional.
 If you only have access to pure R/O water, add 3-5oz of taper water per gallon to add necessary minerals for the machine to function properly.